 On August 6, 2021, the Company's Board of Directors resolved the issuance of domestic 1st unsecured convertible bonds for purchasing properties, plants and equipment, and replenishing working capital.
 The issuance was approved by FSC on September 8, 2021.
 The issuance period is 3 years from December 17, 2021 to December 17, 2024.
-The total face value of the bonds issued is \$3,500,000 thousand and the coupon rate is 0%.
+The total face value of the bonds issued is \$3,500,000 thousand.
+Total amount of the offering is \$3,517,500 thousand, which is at 100.5% of its face value and coupon rate is 0%.

-The details of unsecured convertible bonds were as follows:
+The details of 1st unsecured convertible bonds were as follows:

-D ecember 31, 2023 December 31, 2022
+De cember 31, 2024 December 31, 2023

 Total convertible corporate bonds issued \$ 3,500,000 3,500,000

-Unamortized discounted corporate bonds payable (28,607) (57,969)
+Unamortized discounted corporate bonds payable - (28,607)

-Less: current portion (3,471,393)
+Less: current portion - (3,471,393)

+Accumulated converted amount (6,800) -

+Accumulated redeemed amount (3,493,200)

-Bonds payable \$ 3,442,031
+Bonds payable at the end of period \$

-Embedded derivative instruments - call and conversion options, included in financial assets at fair value through profit or loss-current \$ 350
+Embedded derivative instruments-call options, included in financial assets at fair value through profit or loss-current \$ 350

-Embedded derivative instruments -Equity component - conversion options, included in capital surplus- stock options \$ 102,369 102,369
+Embedded derivative instruments-equity component- conversion options, included in capital surplus-stock options \$ - 102,369

-For the years ende d December 31, 2022
+For the years endo ed December 31, 2023

-Embedded derivative instruments - net gains and losses of call and conversion options remeasured at fair value, included in other gains and losses \$ 350 (4,900)
+Embedded derivative instruments -net gains and losses of call options remeasured at fair value, included in EUET.
+2020

+other gains and losses \$ 2,445 350

-Interest expense \$ \$ 29,362 29,176
+Interest expense \$ 28,558 29,362

-1 - ,

 The conversion price per share at the time of issuance of NTD570 is calculated by multiplying the closing price of the Company's ordinary shares traded on Taipei Exchange at one business day before the reference date for determining the conversion price, which is December 9, 2021, of NTD475 by the conversion premium rate of 120%.
 The number of convertible shares of the bonds is calculated by dividing the issued face value of the bonds by the conversion price.
 After the issuance of corporate bonds, the conversion price shall be adjusted in accordance with the article related to anti-dilution in the terms of issuance and conversion.
 Due to the distribution of cash dividends to shareholders, the conversion price shall be adjusted in accordance with the aforementioned terms.
 The conversion price adjusted was as follows: